-PRINCIPAL OCCUPATION: ENTREPRENEUR AND SENIOR VICE-PRESIDENT STRATEGIC DEVELOPMENT AND LONG-TERM GROWTH OF THE COMPANY COMMITTEE(S): N/A
+PRINCIPAL OCCUPATION: ENTREPRENEUR AND DIRECTOR

+FORMERLY PRESIDENT OF THE COMPANY FROM MAY 8, 2013 TO APRIL 10, 2023, AND SENIOR VICE-PRESIDENT STRATEGIC DEVELOPMENT AND LONG-TERM GROWTH OF THE COMPANY FROM APRIL 11, 2023 TO SEPTEMBER 21, 2023

+COMMITTEE(S): N/A

-2022 ANNUAL MEETING VOTES IN FAVOUR (%): 99.05
+2023 ANNUAL MEETING VOTES IN FAVOUR (%): 99.40

-Mr. Cohen is Senior Vice-President Strategic Development and Long-Term Growth of the Company since April 11, 2023.
+Mr. Cohen was President of the Company from May 8, 2023 to April 10, 2023, and then Senior Vice-President Strategic Development and Long-Term Growth of the Company from April 11, 2023 to September 21, 2023, the date on which Robex announced management changes.
+Mr. Georges Cohen, who had been an integral part of Robex since his initial investment in 2013, stepped down from his management role, while remaining a director of the Company.
 Mr. Georges Cohen began his career in the Cap Gemini Group where he held several positions including Commercial Engineer, Sales Director, Managing Director and President and Chief Executive Officer of a major subsidiary of the Cap Gemini Group.
 In 1990, Mr. Cohen left Cap Gemini and founded Transiciel (SSII) where he became the President and Chief Executive Officer founder.
 In 2000, Transiciel became public and, in 2001, Transiciel was granted the "Trophy of the decade for the best company" by the firm Bain.
 The selection was made over a total of 278,916 companies based on growth, profitability and sales revenue criteria.
 In 2003, Transiciel merged with Sogeti in Cap Gemini.
 Member of the executive committee of the Cap Gemini (110,000 engineers) and President and Chief Executive Officer of the new Sogeti-Transiciel set, (over 25,000 employees), Mr. Cohen supervised this merger during 2 and a half years and eventually left the group to engage in personal activities of private equity for which he has become very diversified in his business.
 For example, he founded Altergaz, which in a very short time rose to number 2 in natural gas distribution throughout France and he owned the Panhard Company, which is the European leader in small tanks under 15 tons.